Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README.md

 1. Select **Add optional claim**:
     1. Select **optional claim type**, then choose **Access**.
     1. Select the optional claim **idtyp**.
     > Indicates token type.
-This claim is the most accurate way for an API to determine if a token is an app token or or user token
+This claim is the most accurate way for an API to determine if a token is an app token or an app+user token.
+This is not issued in tokens issued to users.
     1. Select the optional claim **acct**.
     > Provides user's account status in tenant.
-If the user is a member of the tenant, the value is 0.
-If they're a guest, the value is 1.
+If the user is a **member** of the tenant, the value is 0.
+If they're a **guest**, the value is 1.
-    1. Select **Add** to save your changes.
+    1. Select **Add** to save your changes

 ##### Configure the service app (msal-node-api) to use your app registration